Chart Color Schemes

 Pearcedale's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Pearcedale's health metrics closely match national benchmarks, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
-Common health conditions are seen at a standard level across both young and old age groups.
+Pearcedale's health metrics closely align with national benchmarks, as assessed by AreaSearch using mortality rates and chronic condition prevalence data from March 2023.
+Common health conditions are prevalent across both young and old age groups, with asthma and arthritis being the most common, affecting approximately 9% and 8.5% of residents respectively.

-Private health cover is relatively low, at approximately 52% of the total population (~2,102 people), compared to Greater Melbourne's 56.7%.
-The most prevalent medical conditions are asthma (9.0%) and arthritis (8.5%).
-68.1% of residents report no medical ailments, compared to 72.6% in Greater Melbourne.
-Working-age residents have an above-average prevalence of chronic health conditions.
-As of 2021, 18.8% of residents are aged 65 and over (763 people), higher than Greater Melbourne's 15.1%.
-Health outcomes among seniors are above average, with national rankings broadly in line with the general population.
+Around 68.1% of residents reported no medical ailments, compared to 72.6% in Greater Melbourne.
+As of March 2023, private health cover stands at around 52% (~2,102 people), lower than the 56.7% across Greater Melbourne.
+Working-age residents show a higher prevalence of chronic health conditions.
+The area has 19.3% of residents aged 65 and over (783 people), which is higher than the 15.1% in Greater Melbourne.
+Health outcomes among seniors are above average, broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health